WEATHER FORECASTS

 5040 Troyan climatic

-5080 Dermantsi climatic rime
+5080 Dermantsi climatic no precipitation

-5401 Lukovit precipitation
+5401 Lukovit precipitation 1 rain

 5460 Ribaritsa precipitation